 Are jog-wheels important to you?
 Then DDJ-1000 is an ideal option.
 Do you want to big display screens to view track info and waveforms?
 Traktor Kontrol S8 and Numark NVII will offer you that.
 Do your own research if necessary just keep your focus on what you really need.

 Don’t forget one of the most powerful weapons of a DJ.
-Check the best DJ headphones in the market.
-If you are in your studio practicing and want high-quality sound you will find it at the best studio monitor speakers.
+Check the best DJ headphones on the market.
+If you are practising at home, check out the best DJ speakers of 2020!